Skip to Content

 Not Booking A Balcony Stateroom

 Alaska cruises are very scenic, with cruise ships traveling close to shorelines.
 It’s a destination where the best views are from the ship itself.
-While a balcony stateroom comes at an extra cost, believe me, it’s worth the additional expense.
+Picking a stateroom may come down to cost.
+While a balcony cabin comes at a higher price, believe me, it’s worth the additional expense.

 During glacier viewing days, the upper decks of the vessel become quite crowded.
-Avoid the crowds by enjoying the views from your cabin instead.
+Avoid the large groups by enjoying the views from your cabin instead.

 The balcony provides shelter during bad weather and is only steps away from your stateroom should you get cold.